 - The tour drives along the Denali Highway, which is not to be confused with the Denali Park Road.
 The Denali Highway connects Paxson and Cantwell and was the original route that brought auto travelers to Denali National Park before the Parks Highway opened in the early 1970s (learn more Denali history here).

 - The park tour departs from Denali Cabins, not the Nenana Canyon area.
-You will need to pre-arrange transportation with the bus tour company to get to Denali Cabins if you aren’t staying there (here’s where I recommend staying in Denali).
+Shuttles are provided if you’re staying at any of the other hotels in the Denali area (here’s where I recommend staying in Denali.)

 Other Ways to See Denali in 2022